Why are our finance teams still so busy?

 Tasks such as preparing and distributing reports to a preset list of recipients, making recurring payments and reconciling general ledger reports and bank statements are among the many accounting tasks that can be performed automatically by most accounting software applications.

-There’s no doubting that accounting software has achieved what it set out to do.
+There’s no doubt that accounting software has achieved what it set out to do.
 So why are the folks in accounts still so busy?

-The fact that we still send invoices out to clients asking for payments means that documents generated by the accounting system must still be physically produced, printed, and sent.
+The fact that we still send invoices out to clients asking for payments means that documents generated by the accounting system must still be physically produced, and sent digitally or even posted.

 After that, they need to be filed, archived and available for easy retrieval.
 At the same time, incoming documents must also be associated with an account, transaction or person and be accessible centrally.